 Bank stabilization projects would occur along Santa Rosa Creek, and would comply with the California Department of Fish and Game Salmon Stream Habitat Restoration Manual (1998, revised 2006).
+Restoration projects within Santa Rosa Creek on the West FRP have been completed.
 Methods may include tree trunk, boulder, and native plant wattling.
-Temporary re-channelizing of the stream flow and mechanical excavation would be required.
+Temporary rechannelizing of the stream flow and mechanical excavation would be required.
 Where needed, creek banks would be manually revegetated, including the dispersal of native riparian plant seeds, transplanting native seedlings, saplings, or willow sticks.
 Exclusionary fencing would be installed in areas frequently disturbed by incidental human foot traffic.